Easiest Dogs to Train: 8 Highly Trainable Breeds

 Australian Shepherd

-Best for: Active owners; dog sports; households with a structured daily routine
+Best for: Active owners who can commit to daily structured exercise and mental engagement; dog sports; households with a clear daily routine

 Why This Breed May Be a Good Fit